jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

             background: DarkRed;
         }
   ```
+  All of these CSS properties can be found in the [CSS Reference](https://www.w3schools.com/cssref/default.asp)

   Try changing the button width and color: Make the button only 30% width.
 Make the button "forestgreen".
+  Try changing the border from `none` to `3px solid black;`.
+  Customize the button color, size, and position to your preference.

 ### 2. Examine the flyto script